 Q) why can’t we put all the recycling on one container, rather than 3 (4 counting food) ?

-A) Whilst “all in one” recycling lead to higher take up of recycling, because it’s easier, it brings more contamination which can reduce the amount actually recycled.
+A) We could althought would need to buy new containers/bins which will be costly.
+Whilst “all in one” recycling almost certainly means higher take up, because it’s easier, it brings more contamination which reduces the amount actually recycled.
+I’ve seen this in Basingstoke where people put anything plastic in the wheelie bin.
 Processing cost of “all in one” is higher too.
-The council thinks it would be good if the governent mandated a common approach for the country for recycling to reduce the confusion and mis-information that exists, for example when we talk to friends or relatives in other council areas.
-This council thinks is has the balance about right, in terms of separation versus number and size of containers, but it continues to review it and notes your comments about this in the survey.
+We think it would be good if the governent mandated a common approach for the country for recycling to reduce the confusion and the mis-information that arises.
+For example when we talk to friends or relatives in other council areas we may give or receive wrong information.
+This council thinks is has the balance about right, in terms of separation versus number and size of containers, but continues to review it, in light of comments in the survey.

 Q) South Oxfordshire – who I’ve read that you are keen to link up with – seems to have a higher recycling rate than West Berks, yet achieves this on a 2-week black bin collection.
 How come/why don’t you do as they do?